8 Things You Can’t Do When Wearing Contact Lenses

 The most important thing to remember when applying or removing contact lenses is that you need to have clean hands.
 Touching your contact lenses with dirty hands is a sure-fire way to promote infection.
 In some cases, infections linked to contact lenses can even be sight-threatening, so you’re not going to want to stray too far from a bathroom where you can clean your hands regularly.

 2. Sleep or take a siesta

-You know you shouldn’t wear your contacts for too long, and sleeping is the easiest and most dangerous way to defy that rule.
+Any person who has ever worn contact lenses will know that keeping them in while you sleep is a big no-no. You should always try not to leave your contacts in for too long, and falling asleep is the easiest and most dangerous way to defy this rule.
 When sleeping, your eyes can’t make use of the window wiping system of your eyelids or the washer fluid of your tears.
-And so if you fall asleep with your contacts in, bacteria is more likely to fester and your eyes more likely to become red, irritated, and infected.
+And so if you fall asleep with your contacts in, bacteria are more likely to fester and your eyes more likely to become red, irritated, and infected.

 3. Wear any makeup

 Don’t get us wrong: you can, of course, wear makeup when wearing contact lenses.
 However, it is far from a good idea.
 Makeup – particularly eye makeup such as eyeliner and mascara, is one of the leading causes of eye infections – and this danger becomes even more prevalent when you are also wearing contact lenses.